I am a freelance writer, author of 5 books, grant-writer, poet, river rat, amateur astronomer, and nonprofit consultant from Texas.

-You may not see as much business in the summer and autumn when the berries and nuts are ready.
+Summer and Autumn: You may not see as much business in the summer and autumn when the berries and nuts are ready.
 Birds like fresh food as much as people do.

-Migratory birds may disappear in the winter while others may be very grateful for your feeder, especially when it snows.
+Winter: Migratory birds may disappear in the winter while others may be very grateful for your feeder, especially when it snows.

-Spring is when you'll do your big business.
+Spring: Spring is when you'll do your big business.
 Nesting birds with hungry families must consume huge amounts to stay alive.
 Your feeder can mean the difference between life and death for some birds in areas where food supplies are only marginal.
-Keep the feeder full and you'll see burgeoning bird populations near your home.
+Keep the feeder full, and you'll see burgeoning bird populations near your home.
 It's the one season where they get really greedy.
 If you have kids to feed, you can probably relate.